 Jennifer & Tristan are both passionate Gardeners, with Tristan being the head Gardener at the local Seed Savers Organisation.

 Jennifer is the creator and dyer.
 If Jennifer is the creative part of the team,Tristan provides the practical solutions and creates order out of the creative mayhem.
 With the upgrading of production and a firm interest in turning the business as organic as possible, the couple is also looking at growing some of the dye plants locally.

-Apple Oak Fibre Works evolved with the couple’s love of all things natural and the earthy spectrum of colours found with plants.
-Jennifer initially set about working with acid dyes first but quickly moved to plant dyes.
-After much experimentation creating recipes with the dyes in her kitchen, Apple Oak Fibre Works was born.This natural process of dying fibres is now the heart of what the couple do.
+Apple Oak Fibre Works evolved with the couple’s love of all things natural.
+Jennifer initially set about working with acid dyes first, but quickly moved to plant dyes.
+After much experimentation creating recipes with the dyes in her kitchen, Apple Oak Fibre Works was born.This natural process of dying yarn and fabric is now the heart of the business.

 “Every time we grow just a little, we have more positive impact on our industry.
 Every time we expand just a little, we create more opportunity for growth in our rural community, because opportunities don’t just affect one micro-business.
 Opportunity causes a ripple effect, and our tiny pond can reach further out to others.”

 Apple Oak Fibre Works uses compostable packaging and practices ethical and sustainable dying practices.
 The new move will include Rainwater harvesting and a pilot project of a closed plant based Water Filter System for all their dye and Rinsing water.